 The Federal Housing Administration offers two 5/1 ARM options through approved lenders:

-A 5/1 ARM is best for home buyers who want a lower initial monthly payment and expect their homeownership situation to change within five years in one of the following ways.
+A 5/1 ARM is best for home buyers who want a lower initial monthly payment and expect their homeownership situation to change within five years, whether that's because they're moving, expecting their income to go up, or they're planning to refinance into a different type of loan.

-If you'll live in your home for only five years, then the money spent on principal, interest, taxes, and insurance might not be worth it for you.
+If you'll live in your home for only five years, then the money spent on principal, interest, taxes, and insurance on a loan with a higher interest rate might not be worth it for you.
 An ARM can help preserve cash for your next move and down payment.
+The risk is if something in your plans change and you can't move within 5 years.
+Then you would either be stuck with the adjustable rate or you'd need to refinance, which could potentially leave you with an even higher rate than what was available 5 years ago.

-• An income increase (e.g., because of a new job or raise), you might be able to cover a higher mortgage payment once your ARM resets
+- With an income increase (e.g., because of a new job or raise), you might be able to cover a higher mortgage payment once your ARM resets if you don't want to move or refinance.

-• A windfall (e.g., inheritance or settlement), you could potentially pay your mortgage off before the rate resets
+- With a windfall (e.g., inheritance or settlement), you could potentially pay your mortgage off before the rate resets.

 5/1 ARM disadvantages